RoshanSawlani/NoteBridge/README.md

 NoteBridge 📘
-iNotebook is a cloud storage notebook application built with the MERN stack (MongoDB Atlas, Express.js, React, Node.js).
+NoteBridge is a cloud storage notebook application built with the MERN stack (MongoDB Atlas, Express.js, React, Node.js).
 It provides a secure and user-friendly platform for storing and organizing your notes in the cloud.

 Features 🚀
 User Authentication: Secure user authentication using bcryptjs, jsonwebtoken, and express-validator.